New England Harmony Brigade

 Each Harmony Brigade officially meets just one weekend a year, (known as "the Rally Weekend"). which begins on Friday afternoon around 3:00 pm.
 For those arriving on Thursday evening, the organizers often arrange informal performance opportunities on Friday morning at local schools.
 (Note: early arrival is optional and an additional hotel night payment will be required.)

 Just after hotel registration you receive a name badge that lists your name, vocal part, and each song with the key signature.
-From then until dinner you are on your own to quartet in as many different quartet combinations as possible.
+From then until dinner you are on your own to sing in as many different quartet combinations as possible.

 If you can stop singing long enough to eat, dinner is served around 6:00 pm and is an excellent time for enjoying fellowship with old friends and meeting new ones.
-After dinner attendees are randomly assigned to a quartet.
-Each foursome selects a name and another random draw assigns your quartet’s contest song.
-Quartets then have about an hour to hone their skills on the assigned song.
+After dinner there is more quartetting late into the night.
+Many attendees pursue a goal of singing with every other attendee at the rally.

 Picture